htm-community/HTMpandaVis/README.md

 It should allow to see architecture of the system in 3D, e.g. connection of layers and inputs and to see input representation, activity of columns and even individual neurons in each simulation step.
 User can observe vast scalable space by moving as "ghost" and interact with objects.
-It is supposed as tool for educational prupose or as an inspect tool.
+It is supposed as tool for educational purpose or as an inspect tool.

 I was inspired by following:
 - [HTM school Episode 10 visualization - Topology](https://www.youtube.com/watch?v=HTW2Q_UrkAw&t=688s)